 The Directors have full and unrestricted access to all information pertaining to the Company's business and affairs, whether as a full Board or in their individual capacity, to enable them to discharge their duties.
-There are matters specially reserved for the Board's decision to ensure that the direction and control of the Company is firmly in its hands.
-Prior to the Board meetings, the Directors are provided with the agenda together with Board papers containing reports and information relevant to the business of the meeting.
+Board meetings are held quarterly to deliberate inter-alia on the Company's corporate developments, financial results, business operations, risk management and internal audit reports with proceedings duly minuted and signed by the meeting Chairman.